gilad94s/HujiMoodleAutoLogin/readme.md

 ## Installation

-- Download the project as a zip file (in the github repo page), then extract the files.
+- Download the project as a zip file (in the github repo page, click on 'Clone or Download' -> 'Download ZIP'), then extract the files.

 - Open [chrome://extensions/](chrome://extensions/) and turn on developer mode (probably on the top right)